 SAVE 85% on the three year plan

 SAVE 83% on a 3 year plan + 3 months FREE

 Best VPNs for Netflix in 2023

 Based on our extensive testing, we found these to be the top VPNs for streaming Netflix.

 - Can access Netflix app: Yes

 Most of NordVPN’s dedicated streaming servers can access Netflix, although the majority will redirect you to the US version even if you’re connected to another country.
 Thanks to a low monthly price and the option to connect up to six devices at one time, NordVPN is a great budget option especially if you share an account with friends or family.
-NordVPN doesn’t skimp on security or privacy, offering military-grade encryption, plus it provides far higher speeds than any of its rivals.
-It’s pretty good at accessing other popular streaming services as well, like BBC iPlayer and Hulu.
-Apps are available for Linux, Windows, MacOS, iOS, and Android.
+NordVPN doesn’t skimp on security or privacy, offering military-grade encryption, plus it provides fast and reliable connections.
+It’s pretty good at accessing other popular streaming services as well, like Disney+, Amazon Prime, Hulu, and BBC iPlayer.
+Apps are available for Linux, Windows, macOS, iOS, and Android.

 - Servers specifically optimized for Netflix

 - Connect up to 6 devices at once